vantage-sh/docs.vantage.sh/docs/data_dictionary.md

 # Data Dictionary

 Each provider that Vantage integrates with makes different fields available in their billing data.
-This data is normalized into the the fields below.
+This data is normalized into the fields below.
 These fields are queryable via the [Vantage API](https://vantage.readme.io/reference/general) and used when constructing [VQL](/vql) statements.

 Each provider table contains four columns: Filter, API Field Name, Data Type, and `namespace.field`.